Three Who Paid

 Three Who Paid is a lost 1923 American silent Western film directed by Colin Campbell, and starring Dustin Farnum, with Bessie Love and Frank Campeau.
 The film was based on the 1922 short story by George Owen Baxter, and was produced and distributed through Fox Film.

 Plot

-Riley Sinclair (Farnum) seeks to avenge the death of his brother, whose three companions – Quade, Sanderson, and Lowrie – left him to die in the desert.
+Riley Sinclair seeks to avenge the death of his brother, whose three companions – Quade, Sanderson, and Lowrie – left him to die in the desert.
 Two of the three men die, and the third is spared so that he can confess to the crime.
-Sinclair helps John Caspar (Love), a schoolteacher, who is actually a rich young woman who is trying to get away from her opportunist husband.
+Sinclair helps John Caspar, a schoolteacher, who is actually a rich young woman who is trying to get away from her opportunist husband.
 When her identity is revealed, she and Sinclair fall in love.

 Production

 In November 1922, scenes were filmed in San Juan Canyon in Orange County, California.
 Production was delayed when Bessie Love, who was responsible for her own wardrobe, forgot to bring spirit gum to hold her wig, the prop man gave her LePage's glue, which adhered the wig to her head.